MEEd Graduate Student Handbook | Center for Environmental Education

 The MEEd Program requires an official Graduate Degree Plan to be filed by the end of the second semester of classes following admission to the program.
 For students transferring into the MEEd Program from the EE Certificate Program, this form should be filed by the end of their first semester at UMD.
 This form is used to indicate the coursework you will take to earn the degree.

 When completing the Graduate Degree Plan, pay close attention to the course and credit requirements listed in the prior section of this handbook, as well as to the instructions on the form.
 On this form, the required MEEd courses are considered "major courses," with the elective courses also being listed as "major courses" (as they are still requirements from our program).
 Please list only the courses that are required to complete the degree (if you take courses beyond the credits required, those do not get listed on the graduate degree plan, but instead will be on your transcript).
 If you plan to have transfer coursework be used toward degree requirements, please refer to the Transfer Coursework section below.
 On the second section of the Graduate Degree Plan regarding degree information, select "Plan B" for the type of Master's degree, and do not select any choices under the "number of thesis credits" question.
 EnEd/Educ 5990 credits are listed in the coursework section.
-If you would like to have Lynn McGraw, the Graduate Program Coordinator, review it prior to your advisor and committee signing it, she is willing to do so, and this may save you some time in having to re-do the form later on if there are errors.
+If you would like to have Lynn McGraw, the Graduate Program Coordinator, review it prior to your Advisor and Committee signing it, she is willing to do so, and this may save you some time in having to re-do the form later on if there are errors.
 The form should be prepared double-sided, so that it is one single page.